enguehard/enguehard.tf/content/research/tax resistance/index.md

 **Abstract**

+This project investigates the political economy of salt taxation in old regime France.
-This project investigates the effect of spatial heterogeneity in taxation on social conflict, using local variation in salt taxation in 18th-century France.
+# This project investigates the effect of spatial heterogeneity in taxation on social conflict, using local variation in salt taxation in 18th-century France.